-The seeds of some trees flutter through the air with aerodynamic precision.
-Equipped with the same method a bird uses to fly, a mini tornado above the winged seed produces a force that sucks air up from under the seed.
+You may own a tree that has propeller seeds, which flutter through the air with aerodynamic precision.
+Equipped with the same method a bird uses to fly, a mini tornado above the winged propeller seed produces a force that sucks air up from under the seed.
 This force is called lift.
 Sometimes called propellers, whirlybirds or helicopters, winged seeds are scientifically named samaras.
 Samaras have one to two seeds with a rigid wing.
 The wing has a slight pitch, causing it to spin like a propeller.
 Depending on the wind, samaras can travel more than a mile before landing on the ground.

-The round, dense canopy of the Norway maple (Acer platanoides 'Crimson King') makes it a favorite of landscapers.
+The round, dense canopy of the Norway maple (Acer platanoides 'Crimson King' makes it a favorite of landscapers.
 Easy to transplant, the tree grows rapidly, producing a refuge of heavy shade for nearby travelers.
-Birds find sanctuary in its thick awning and enjoy Norway maple's double-winged samara seeds that are horizontal and not hanging.
+Birds find sanctuary in its thick awning and enjoy Norway maple's double-winged propeller seeds that are horizontal and not hanging.

 It adapts to urban areas, tolerating both shade and drought, but has an aggressive root system that can break up sidewalks.
 Norway maple is winter hardy in U.S. Department of Agriculture plant hardiness zones 3B through 7B.